Skip to main content

 How do I verify an electrician's license in Texas?+

-My Garland home was built in 1968 — should I be worried about the wiring?+
+My Garland home was built in 1968.
+Should I be worried about aluminum wiring?+

-What's a realistic price for a 200-amp panel upgrade in Garland?+
+What's a realistic cost for a 200-amp panel upgrade in Garland?+

-Can I install my own EV charger in Garland to save money?+
+Can I install my own EV charger in my Garland home?+

 About this directory